DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 	- [ ] Should speak with Cockney rhyming slang (on request by artist)
 - [ ] Town goose
 	- [ ] Should still be around
-	- [ ] Does the rake easter egg still work?
-(Should it?)
+	- [x] Does the rake easter egg still work?
+(No)
+	- [ ] (Should it?)
 - [ ] Max Swagger
-	- [ ] Should be able to go inside
+	- [ ] Should be able to go inside the building
-	- [ ] Should be very bare; furnishings are still being worked on
+	- [ ] Interior should be very bare; furnishings are still being worked on
+	- [ ] Max Swagger should explain his sky-high ambitions for the interior, confidently deflecting concerns that not much seems to have been done yet
 	- [ ] Should maybe have instructions or tips for the blinky art board

 ### Scripts needed for story items